victorpopkov/cask-tools/doc/cask-homepage.md

 #### `-f, --fix (<total>)`

-Try to fix warnings automatically (optional: total number of casks to fix).
+Try to fix warnings automatically (optional: a total number of casks to fix).

 #### `-a, --all`